Grenada vs St Kitts Citizenship by Investment Program Analysis

 4. No residency requirements.
 Not only can you complete the entire application process remotely, but there are also no residency requirements once you’ve acquired your St Kitts passport.
 You are not required to be physically in St Kitts at any point, and there are no language tests or academic requirements.

 5. Tax advantages.
-Neither tax residents nor non-tax residents pay personal income tax in St Kitts.
+A comparison of the tax benefits for citizens of Grenada versus St Kitts swings to St Kitts citizenship, with neither tax residents nor non-tax residents required to pay personal income tax in St Kitts.
 In addition, there is no wealth or inheritance tax.

 St Kitts passport